 - Led development of a map app for the Facebook Mountain View campus, highlighting all entrances to each building, resulting in a 60% decrease in late attendees to meetings.

 The formatting for your resume should also be clean, professional, and tech-centered.
 Use sans serif fonts (fonts without feet) and a maximum of 1 cool color (blue, green, purple) to make your resume look more modern.
 Include a section that highlights your skills, including languages and tools, but do not include proficiency for each.
-Try to match as closely as possible to the keywords on the job description because both recruiters and applicant tracking systems will be looking for exactly those words.
+Try to match as closely as possible to the keywords on the job description.
+This is because both recruiters and applicant tracking systems will be looking for exactly those words.

 For even more tips on how to make your software engineering resume as strong as possible, check out this article.
 To optimize your LinkedIn, make sure you have a professional photo, contact information, and a short bio about your experience and the types of roles you are interested in.
-Include all of the experience from your resume, but feel free to elaborate a little more on your responsibilities on LinkedIn, since you do not have a space limit.
+Include all of the experience from your resume.
+But, feel free to elaborate a little more on your responsibilities on LinkedIn, since you do not have a space limit.

 To create a strong GitHub profile, include background information about yourself, add your projects, and contribute to open source projects so that you build up a streak.